Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 The mokens.io user interface mints new mokens by calling this `mint` function.

-The advantage of the `mint` function is that it is very easy and simple to use.
+The advantage of the `mint` function is that it is easier and simpler to use.